Skip to content

 Branch string

-// EndInvocation is a flag indicating whether to end the invocation.
+// EndInvocation indicates whether to end the invocation.

 EndInvocation bool